Gated Memory Policy: In-Context Memorization and Adaptation: Related Work

-The role of temporal context in visuomotor policies remains a subject of active research.
+\textbf{Generalizable Long Context Visuomotor Policies} The role of temporal context in visuomotor policies remains a subject of active research.
 While RNN-based policies have been explored \cite{robomimic2021,fang2019smt,cherepanov2025mikasa}, recent studies indicate that shorter or even no history generally achieves better performance on {Markovian tasks} \cite{chi2024diffusionpolicy,pi0,liu2024rdt,kim24openvla,kim2026cosmos}.
 However, for {non-Markovian tasks}, including in-context learning \cite{fu2024icrt} and adaptation \cite{liulocoformer,wagenmaker2025behavioralexploration}, long-context policies are essential.

 Recent attempts to scale context length leverage efficient memory retrieval and auxiliary training objectives.
-Some approaches utilize external memory banks to retrieve action and image histories \cite{shi2025memoryvla, lin2025echovla}, while others employ keyframe-selection \cite{sridhar2025memer} and attention aggregation \cite{hu2025pam} to integrate critical information into the policy input.
+Some approaches utilize external memory banks to retrieve action and image histories \cite{shi2025memoryvla, lin2025echovla, torne2026mem}, while others employ keyframe-selection \cite{sridhar2025memer} and attention aggregation \cite{hu2025pam} to integrate critical information into the policy input.
 To enhance policy robustness, noise injection is applied to history tokens during training \cite{chen2025diffusion, song2025history}.
 Furthermore, prediction of history actions \cite{torne2025ldp} and future videos \cite{li2026causalworldmodelingrobot, li2025unified} is also used as auxiliary tasks to enhance temporal understanding.

-While these methods improve performance on non-Markovian tasks, they face significant trade-offs.
-Including memory only in high-level VLM planners~\cite{shi2025memoryvla,sridhar2025memer} often lacks fine-grained action-observation alignment, and is therefore unable to infer complex object dynamics and iteratively refine actions.
+However, these methods often need to trade off different capabilities.
+For example, including memory in high-level VLM planners~\cite{shi2025memoryvla,sridhar2025memer} often lacks fine-grained action-observation alignment, and is therefore unable to infer complex object dynamics and iteratively refine actions.
 Furthermore, including additional generation objectives slows down policy inference \cite{torne2025ldp,song2025history,li2026causalworldmodelingrobot}, impairing policy reactivity.
 Our work addresses these gaps by attending to both action and image tokens within a simple cross-attention module, achieving linear complexity in history length.